LispCookbook/cl-cookbook/debugging.md

 - the restarts are programmable, we can create our own
 - in Slime, press `v` on a stack trace frame to view the corresponding source file location
-- hit enter on a frame for more details
+- hit enter on a frame for more details, evaluate code from within that frame
+- hit `r` to restart a given frame (see the "step" section below)
 - we can explore the functionality with the menu that should appear in our editor.
-See the "break" section below for a few more commands (eval in frame, etc).

 ### Compile with maximum debugging information